-The list of places where dogs are welcome in Devon is endless, take a ride on a steam train, or check out the fascinating history of this beautiful county with a day trip to Bygones where well-behaved dogs are welcome
+The list of places to go with your dog in Devon is endless, take a ride on a steam train, or check out the fascinating history of this beautiful county on a day trip with dog to Bygones where well-behaved canines are welcome

 Holiday makers flock to the English Riviera every summer and when you look at all the attractions near Torquay such as Bygones and the Seaton Tramway which also welcome your dog it’s easy to see why

-Boasting plenty of places for you and your canine companion to explore, without doubt Cheddar Gorge is the highlight and the nearby town has cafés serving hot drinks and fresh drinking water for Fido.
+Boasting plenty of good places to take dogs and much to explore, without doubt Cheddar Gorge is the highlight and the nearby town has cafés serving hot drinks and fresh drinking water for Fido.

-If you’re an active dog owner then Aviemore is the place for you and after a day of adventure messing about on the water or climbing mountains you can relax at the Bothy Bar where Fido can join you for a well deserved drink
+If you’re an active dog owner then Aviemore is the place for you and after a dogs day out either messing about on the water or climbing mountains you can relax at the Bothy Bar where Fido can join you for a well deserved drink

 Traverse the Tay Estuary or spend an afternoon strolling round the People’s Park in the Centre of Dundee, whatever your pleasure you will be sure to find it nearby this cosmopolitan Scottish city of discovery